-- We must keep financial records and have appropriate internal controls in place which will evidence the business reason for making payments to third parties. - You must declare and keep a written record of all hospitality or gifts given or received, which will be subject to managerial review. - You must submit all expenses claims relating to hospitality, gifts or payments to third parties in accordance with our expenses policy and record the reason for expenditure. - All accounts, invoices, and other records relating to dealings with third parties including suppliers and customers should be prepared with strict accuracy and completeness.
-Accounts must not be kept "offbook" to facilitate or conceal improper payments.
+- We must keep financial records and have appropriate internal controls in place which will evidence the business reason for making payments to third parties for legal, client and independent audit purposes. - You must declare and keep a written record of all hospitality or gifts given or received, which will be subject to managerial review. - You must submit all expenses claims relating to hospitality, gifts or payments to third parties in accordance with our expenses policy and record the reason for expenditure. - All accounts, invoices, and other records relating to dealings with third parties including suppliers and customers should be prepared with strict accuracy and completeness.
+Accounts must not be kept "off- book" to facilitate or conceal improper payments.